 Arts Degree Show 2019

 Recently I visited the Arts Degree Show at Loughborough University.
-Students learn both traditional hand processes and digital technologies during the Textiles: Innovation and Design degree at Loughborough University.
+During the Textiles: Innovation and Design degree, at Loughborough University, students learn both traditional hand processes and digital technologies.
 The degree show gives the final year students an opportunity to display the best of their work for public view.

 Students follow one of the four specialist pathways in their second and third year.
 These are:

 - Woven Textiles.

 I’m going to show you inspiring work by students from all four specialisms.